pramodwaghmare/Train-UseCase/README.md

-Same Assignment is done in PIG & HIVE using SQOOP by dumpin data in mysql
+Same Assignment is done in PIG & HIVE using SQOOP by dumping data in mysql